Why Our Creative Agency Has an AI Policy

 IP protection has been pretty straightforward in our work.
 We create original work and begin using it.
 We can get trademark protection ® © registering it or adding the TM symbol after a new product or service.

-It appears, however, that GAI has opened a new can of intellectual property worms.
+It appears, however, that AI has opened a new can of intellectual property worms.

 Adobe will attach and may publish Content Credentials (Adobe’s AI Beta Tool, Firefly, Terms and Agreement Content Credentials) for content created with generative AI features to let people know it was generated with AI.